DontTrustVerifyOrg/gig-gossip/README.md

 sender and that no one has modified it.

-The encrypted_reply_message is the message that is encrypted with the sender public_key that is a part of the sender’s certificate in the signed_request_payload, so only the sender can read it.
+The encrypted_reply_message is the message that is encrypted with the sender public_key which is a part of the sender’s certificate in the signed_request_payload, so only the sender can read it.

 The payment settler will generate the preimage and will use this preimage to encrypt the ReplyPayload and generate a network_payment_hash for the cryptographic payment chain.
-Payment settler returns the SettlementPromise to the replier, being itself a set of hashes and certificates allowing use by the Gig-gossip network node to verify the correctness of the ReplyFrame.
+The payment settler returns the SettlementPromise to the replier, being itself a set of hashes and certificates allowing use by the Gig-gossip network node to verify the correctness of the ReplyFrame.
 One of them is the